s-ccs/pyedfread/Readme.md

 	>>> samples, events, messages = edf.read_edf('SUB001.EDF', ignore_samples=True, filter=['condition'])

-If filter='all', pyedfread saves all messages it can parse.
+If the filter is not specified, edfread saves all messages it can parse.

 The column names map almost directly to C structure names in the EDF C API.
 To understand column content check the edf acces api documentation (2.1.1 FSAMPLE